 The Business and Commercial Law Certificate is a response to the longstanding demand for attorneys with expertise in the field.
 Completion of the certificate requirements allows a student to develop the knowledge and skills needed to begin a successful career as a business lawyer.

-A student who obtains the certificate receives a solid grounding in the basic principles of business and commercial law and is familiar with many of the transactions that business and commercial lawyers commonly encounter in practice.
+A student who obtains the certificate will receive a solid grounding in the basic principles of business and commercial law.
+The student will be familiar with many of the transactions that business and commercial lawyers commonly encounter in practice.

 In addition to all other J.D. degree requirements, students must complete the requirements below to earn the Business and Commercial Law Certificate.